The Complete Guide to Oak Timber Framing in Scotland

 Maintenance & Longevity

-Oak frames require minimal maintenance.
-Over time, the beams weather naturally, developing a silver-grey patina.
-Optional finishes can preserve or alter the look.
-With care, oak frames last for generations.
-A note on external finishes.
-Once applied any external timber finish will take annual maintenance.
+A note on external finishes: once applied, any external timber finish will require annual maintenance.
 Speak to us about options for taking care of the exterior of your building.
 Oak weathers exceptionally well outdoors.
-As long as the carpentry has been well detailed, to allow water egress and airflow there is no need for protective coatings.
-Often these are applied to keep the golden hue of the oak, rather than letting it age to a silvery patina.
+As long as the carpentry has been well detailed to allow water egress and airflow, there is no need for protective coatings.
+Often, these are applied to maintain the golden hue of the oak, rather than letting it age to a silvery patina.

 Communication is key to any good relationship.
 You will have a dedicated point of contact from the beginning to the end of your project.
 Our gallery showcases a range of projects, from sunrooms and garages to full oak frame homes.
 Client testimonials highlight our commitment to quality and craftsmanship.